 As a cost saving strategy, the program informs agencies and departments of their high mileage drivers based on expense data and fleet rates from the previous fiscal year, and recommends using the lowest cost option.
 An employee is considered a high mileage driver when their annual mileage reimbursements exceed the cost for their department to lease a fleet sedan.

-The current annual threshold is 10,000 miles, while in past years the threshold has been as much as 14,000 miles.
-Fleet lease rates were reduced July 2015, which now makes using a fleet sedan more economical at a much lower annual threshold.
+The current annual threshold is 11,000 miles, while in past years the threshold has been as much as 14,000 miles.